explorable-viz/fluid/vscode-extension/README.md

-# lambdacalc README
+# fluid README

-This is the README for your extension "lambdacalc".
+This is the README for your extension "fluid".
 After writing up a brief description, we recommend including the following sections.

 ## Features